tariq-abdulghani/ng-admin/src/app/dynamic-form/README.md

   imports: [
     BrowserModule,
     HttpClientModule,
-    DynamicFormModule.scan([Author, Book]),
+    DynamicFormModule.register([Author, Book]),
-  ], // scan for entities in the system to be ready for injection
+  ], // register for entities in the system to be ready for injection
   providers: [],
   bootstrap: [AppComponent],
 })